strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 28 Sep 2025 --

+- Add to order button was not correctly adding an items total to the cart due to result of calculation not being passed to button component.
+This has been rectified.

+---

 -- 27 Sep 2025 --

 - Restored remove item from appropriate cart functionality.
 Will continue to research and see if we can slimline carts with context.